servicetitan/Stl.Fusion.Samples/README.md

 | [RpcBenchmark] | `docker-compose run sample_rpc_benchmark dotnet Samples.RpcBenchmark.dll` |
 | [Tutorial] | `docker-compose run --service-ports tutorial` + open https://localhost:50005/README.md |

+A detailed description of nearly every sample can be found here: https://servicetitan.github.io/Stl.Fusion.Samples/

 ## Useful Links

-* More detailed version of this page: https://servicetitan.github.io/Stl.Fusion.Samples/
 * Check out [Fusion repository on GitHub]
-* Go to [Documentation Home]
+* Play with [Actual Chat] - probably the most complex app that's currently built on Fusion.
+It runs everywhere (there are SSB/WASM, iOS, Android, and Windows clients sharing ~95% of the codebase) and delivers nearly everything what other chats can, but also allows you to join or initiate a conversation much faster **by delivering your voice and its transcription in real-time**.
 * Join our [Discord Server] to ask questions and track project updates.
+We'll migrate it to [Actual Chat] soon 😉
+* Go to [Documentation Home].

 **P.S.** If you've already spent some time learning about Fusion, please help us to make it better by completing [Fusion Feedback Form]